Koverse/documentation/docs/source/devguide.rst

 #.
 Choose Input and Output collections.
 #.
 Write the Pig script in provided text area.

 Koverse automatically provides the "load" and "store" functions.
 You'll simply need to write a Pig script that references the input collections by name, and assigns a value to the output collection by name.
 Pig variables are case sensitive, and have some restrictions.
-Therefore Koverse transforms Data Collection names to use only case sensitive alphanumeric and underscore characters.
+Therefore Koverse transforms Data Set names to use only case sensitive alphanumeric and underscore characters.
 Also, Pig table names cannot start with a non Alpha character (A-Z or a-z) - therefore Koverse prepends the character A when a data collection name starts with a non alpha character.
 Here are some example data collection name conversions.

-* "My 1st Data Collection" = My_1st_Data_Collection
+* "My 1st Data Set" = My_1st_Data_Collection
 * "P*22" = P_22
 * "cAsE sEnSiTiVe" = cAsE_sEnSiTiVe
 * "9Items" = "A9Items"